redblue36/DataFormatDemoSwaggerUI/docs/location.md

 >     * Refer to the term blockchain as a general loose reference.
 >     * References to APIs is an implementation detail that is not germane to this specification.
 >      * Noting JSON as being the stored on the blockchain is another example of an implementation detail that is NOT germane to this specification.
+> 1. Representing data requirements in 3rd normal form isn't necessary.
+Past specifications have done so alluding somewhat to implementation (e.g. use of surrogate keys for linkage for instance) leading to confusion.

 > **Template Version History**
 >